Thursday, December 26, 2024

 Note that if the mobile home is affixed to real estate that is not owned by the mobile home owner, the bank should obtain a waiver of landlord’s lien from the owner of the real estate in the event the bank needs to repossess the manufactured home.

-Another observation is with regard to fixture filings when the mobile home is not owned by the same person that owns the real estate.
+Another observation I have is with regard to fixture filings when the mobile home is not owned by the same person that owns the real estate.
 Let’s say Cousin Lucy’s manufactured home has a certificate of title and is on Uncle Albert’s land which has no mortgage.

 This is the case when a manufactured home is expected to be located on a property semi-permanently, but the lender is not taking a mortgage on the real estate.